hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 We have ingested and queried our data, and everything is working quite well.
 Why don't we make it a little trickier?
 In this section, we will briefly comment on a little upgrade to the pipeline built in the previous one, following the same structure (i.e., database → pipeline → query → dashboard).
 Shall we begin?

 Let's create the `errs` table.
-This new table will be used for a subsequent grouping to study errors in the network (and assist the most errored users).
+This new table will be used for a subsequent grouping to study errors in the network (and assist users with the highest error rates).
 It will have three fields (we have already seen `ts` and `imsi`):

 - `count0`: This counts the errors that have occurred in the network in the grouping (int type).

 ![]({{ site.baseurl }}/assets/2023/12/19/schema_errs.png)

 Presently, our focus shifts towards storing data in this context.
-The collection of information concerning the most errored users holds significant utility for promptly addressing their concerns, resolving issues, and maintaining client satisfaction.
+The collection of information concerning users with the highest error rates holds significant utility for promptly addressing their concerns, resolving issues, and maintaining client satisfaction.
 This entails bifurcating our data stream into two distinct segments: the previously highlighted stream that populates the `main` table, and the one under consideration here.
 To facilitate error storage, we intend to aggregate the data, aiming for the utmost precision in error-related information.

 To aggregate the data, we will use a new module: